-- Celebrating arrival at the new Garden Community from the north. - Relatively formal arrangement of streets and spaces to emphasise its location at the heart of the community. - Responding to the character and arrangement of existing buildings in Woodhouse, particularly around Ryecroft Lane. - Groups of buildings form landmarks around the entrance and fronting onto the mixed-use local centre and school. - More joined-up buildings closer to the local centre with a gradual reduction towards the east and west. - Forming key frontage to the primary school and playing fields.
+- Relatively formal arrangement of streets and spaces to emphasise its location at the heart of the community. - Key groupings form landmarks around the entrance and mixed-use local centre. - More joined-up buildings closer to the Local Centre with a gradual reduction towards the north and west. - Respecting and enhancing the setting of the retained buildings at Green Farm and the rural character of Cam Lane.

-CHARACTER AREA COMPONENTS Development Parcels • R4 / R5 / R6 Net Density (refer also to Density plan in Chapter 6) Medium density (35-40+ dph) Highest density clustered towards the local centre and primary school at the heart of the site.
+CHARACTER AREA COMPONENTS Development Parcels • R9a / R9b / R10 / R11 / M2 Net Density (refer also to Density plan in Chapter 6) Medium density (35-40+ dph) Highest density clustered around mixed-uses at the local centre.
 Height Predominantly 2 storeys.
 Potential for 2.5 storeys at key locations (with design rationale).
-Occasional use of 3 storey development (subject to strong design rationale) where it can be shown to deliver positive placemaking benefits and/or achieve higher residential densities.
-Development adjacent to boundaries with existing dwellings should not exceed 2 storeys in height.
-Uses Residential.
+Occasional use for 3 storey development (subject to strong design rationale) where it can be shown to deliver positive placemaking benefits and/or achieve higher residential densities.
+Uses Residential and Mixed-Uses (Local Centre).
 Building Typologies A mix of terraced, semi-detached, and detached dwellings.
-Closer to the local centre, the use of terraced and linked dwellings is encouraged (possibly even some small apartment blocks) to vary the character and increase density.
-Detached dwellings should be used sparingly close to the local centre, with larger numbers towards the edges of the character area.
-Street Pattern Generally a less formal grid of gently curving streets, incorporating informal pockets of greenspace.
-Becoming more formal towards the local centre with the introduction of a more orthogonal layout.
+Closer to the Local Centre, the use of small apartment blocks, terraced and linked dwellings is encouraged to vary the character and increase density.
+Detached dwellings should be used sparingly close to the Local Centre, with larger numbers towards the edges of the character area.
+Street Pattern • A regular grid of streets, with minor deviations to account for topography.